 Handling and ride quality: What is the Skoda Yeti like to drive?

 "The Yeti’s driving experience neatly explains just how the car itself fits into the automotive world.
 Broadly speaking it’s more comfortable and easy to drive than a proper 4x4, but neither does it handle quite as tidily as a conventional car of the same size.
 But this is a car that’s intended to be practical and usable, so the fact that it won’t be tearing up the nearest country road is no massive loss."

 Like a lot of modern cars, the Yeti is somewhat sensitive to the size of wheels and tyres that are fitted.
-Thankfully it avoids going down the route of the comically-huge wheels you’ll find on some crossovers, but the E and S models are fitted with 16-inch wheels while SE and above come with bigger 17-inch wheels.
+Thankfully it avoids going down the route of the comically huge wheels you’ll find on some SUVs, but the Yeti E and S models are fitted with 16-inch wheels while SE and above come with bigger 17-inch wheels.

 Some special editions are fitted with 18-inch wheels which are best avoided.
 The Yeti rides well in most conditions, but the suspension is set relatively firm in order to contain bodyroll during quick cornering.
 The result is that it can be caught out by sharper bumps, particularly at lower speeds, but in general it offers a good level of composure and comfort.